NeuromorphicComputing/SoftHebb/README.md

 ## Cite
-To cite this work please use the following citations:
+To cite this work please use the following references:

     @inproceedings{
       journe2023hebbian,